Several opportunities are currently available in the Sewall Lab at Temple University. These include:

 Opportunities are available in the lab for motivated prospective students whose interests align with one of the principal research areas of the lab.
 Our department is expanding, and with the addition of several dynamic new faculty, we are building our programs in the areas of ecology and evolution.
 We offer both MS and Ph.D. degrees in the department.
 Funding is often available through TAships and sometimes RAships, though mostly for Ph.D. students.
 Graduate students working in the lab will also be expected to apply for external research and fellowship funding.
 Graduate students interested in working with Dr. Sewall should contact him in advance of applying to graduate school at Temple.
 Please send along a description of research interests, past research and experience, and – for students interested in working internationally – a summary of past travel or work experience and language skills relevant to the area in which you would like to work.
 Dr. Sewall prefers applicants with substantial previous research experience.
 For those wishing to do international field research, substantial international experience and language skills appropriate to the desired research area are required.
 Also please keep in mind that our department’s application deadline for fall-entry students is December 15th (or November 15 for international students).
 Be sure to note Dr. Sewall’s name on your cover letter and/or research statement when you apply.

 Undergraduate Students in the Sewall Lab at Temple University

-No current positions are available, but a new position may be available soon, so please check back.
-In the meantime, Dr. Sewall is open to collaborating with potential postdocs to raise funds for projects of mutual interest.
+Postdoctoral fellow positions are sometimes available as funding permits.
+Please inquire about current opportunities.
+Dr. Sewall is also open to collaborating with potential postdocs and other collaborators to raise funds for projects of mutual interest.
 Please contact him if interested.